 What Is Decentralized Finance (DeFi)?

-The core benefit of DeFi is enabling easy access to financial services, especially for those who are isolated from the traditional financial system.
-Another advantage of DeFi is the modular framework it’s built upon, with interoperable DeFi applications on public blockchains.
+DeFi's core benefit is enabling easy access to financial services, especially for those isolated from the traditional financial system.
+Another advantage is the modular framework it’s built upon, with interoperable DeFi applications on public blockchains.
 These have the potential to create entirely new financial markets, products, and services.

-As these new financial services are deployed on top of blockchains, single points of failure are eliminated.
-The data is recorded on the blockchain and spread across thousands of nodes, making censorship or the potential shutdown of a service a complicated undertaking.
+As these new financial services are deployed on blockchains, single points of failure are eliminated.
+Data is recorded on the blockchain and spread across thousands of nodes, making censorship or the potential shutdown of a service a complicated undertaking.

 Another significant advantage of such an open ecosystem is the ease of access for individuals who otherwise wouldn't have access to any financial services.
-Since the traditional financial system relies on the intermediaries making a profit, their services are typically absent from locations with low-income communities.
-However, with DeFi, the costs are significantly reduced, and low-income individuals can also benefit from a broader range of financial services.
+Since the traditional financial system relies on intermediaries making a profit, their services are typically absent from low-income communities.
+However, with DeFi, costs are significantly reduced, and low-income individuals can also benefit from a broader range of financial services.

 Borrowing and lending

 Open lending protocols are among the most popular application types in the DeFi ecosystem.
-Open, decentralized borrowing and lending have many advantages over the traditional credit system.
-These include instant transaction settlement, no credit checks, and the ability to collateralize digital assets.
+Open, decentralized borrowing and lending have many advantages over the traditional credit system, including instant transaction settlement, no credit checks, and the ability to collateralize digital assets.

-Since these lending services are built on public blockchains, they minimize the amount of trust required and have the assurance of cryptographic verification methods.
+Since these lending services are built on public blockchains, they minimize trust requirements and provide cryptographic verification.
 Lending marketplaces on the blockchain reduce counterparty risk and make borrowing and lending cheaper, faster, and available to more people.

 Monetary banking services

-As DeFi applications are, by definition, financial applications, monetary banking services are an obvious use case for them.
+As DeFi applications are financial applications by definition, monetary banking services are an obvious use case.
 These can include the issuance of stablecoins, mortgages, and insurance.

 As the blockchain industry matures, there's an increased focus on creating stablecoins.
-They are crypto assets usually pegged to real-world assets that are easily digitally transferable.
-As cryptocurrency prices can fluctuate rapidly at times, decentralized stablecoins could be adopted for everyday use as digital currencies that are not issued and monitored by a central authority.
+These are crypto assets usually pegged to real-world assets and are easily digitally transferable.
+As cryptocurrency prices can fluctuate rapidly, decentralized stablecoins could be adopted for everyday use as digital currencies not issued or monitored by a central authority.

 Decentralized marketplaces

-Some of the most popular DeFi applications available are Decentralized Exchanges (DEXs), such as Binance DEX.
-These platforms allow users to trade digital assets without needing a trusted intermediary (the exchange) to hold their funds.
-The trades are made directly between user wallets with the help of smart contracts.
+Some of the most popular DeFi applications are decentralized exchanges (DEXs), such as Uniswap and PancakeSwap.
+These platforms allow users to trade digital assets without needing a trusted intermediary to hold their funds.
+Trades are made directly between user wallets with the help of smart contracts.

-Some exchanges, known as Automated Market Makers (AMMs), use liquidity pools to facilitate trading without directly needing a counterparty to match your trade.
-Uniswap and Pancake Swap are two of the best-known examples.
-Since they require less maintenance work and managing, decentralized exchanges typically have lower trading fees than centralized exchanges.
+Some exchanges, known as Automated Market Makers (AMMs), use liquidity pools to facilitate trading without needing a direct counterparty to match your trade.
+Since they require less maintenance and managing, decentralized exchanges typically have lower trading fees than centralized exchanges.

 Blockchain technology may also be used to issue and allow ownership of a wide range of conventional financial instruments.
 These applications would work in a decentralized way that cuts out custodians and eliminates single points of failure.